Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Conclusion

 \section{Conclusion}

-In this work, we proposed a fast integral equation solver suitable for large particle arrays, even those hundreds of wavelengths in diameter, comprising numerous arbitrarily shaped objects with varying orientations and sizes.
+In this work, we proposed a fast integral equation solver suitable for large particle arrays, even hundreds of wavelengths in diameter, comprising arbitrarily shaped objects with varying orientations and sizes.
 These scenarios are commonly encountered in the electromagnetic modeling of metasurfaces and metalenses.
-Our approach combines the Multilevel Fast Multipole Algorithm (MLFMA) with the PMCHWT formulation, utilizing a particular class of entire domain basis function defined on the isolated particle, termed Static Mode \cite{forestiere_static_2023}.
+Our approach combines the Multilevel Fast Multipole Algorithm (MLFMA) with the Poggio-Miller-Chang-Harrington-Wu-Tsai (PMCHWT) formulation, utilizing a particular class of entire domain basis functions defined on the isolated particle, termed static modes \cite{forestiere_static_2023}.
+The static mode representation (SMR) significantly reduces the number of unknowns compared to discretizations based on sub-domain basis functions, such as RWG, thereby lowering both CPU time and memory requirements.

-To validate the accuracy of the proposed method, we analyze the scattering from finite aperiodic arrays of nano-spheres and compare the results with those obtained using the multiparticle Mie theory \cite{xu_electromagnetic_1995}.
-We report the CPU-time and memory requirements as functions of the number of particles, comparing the static mode expansion to a more traditional approach using RWG basis functions.
-Our findings indicate that the MLFMA-SME is $3$ to $5$ times faster and requires about $5$ times less memory than the traditional MLFMA employing RWG basis functions.
-Furthermore, this speed and memory advantages significantly improve as the density of the surface mesh increases.
+We validated the accuracy of the proposed MLFMA-SMR method by analyzing the scattering from finite aperiodic arrays of nano-spheres and comparing the results with those obtained using the multiparticle Mie theory \cite{xu_electromagnetic_1995}.
+Then, we report the CPU-time and memory requirements as functions of the number of particles composing the array, comparing the static mode representation to a more traditional approach using RWG basis functions.
+Our findings indicate that the MLFMA-SMR is $3$ to $5$ times faster and requires about $5$ times less memory than the traditional MLFMA employing RWG basis functions, while maintaining comparable accuracy.
+Furthermore, these speed and memory advantages significantly improve as the density of the surface mesh increases.

-Additionally, we demonstrate the capabilities of the MLFMA-SME method on different arrays: a golden-angle spiral array with a diameter of $115 \lambda$, consisting of 40,000 gold bricks; a two-layer Moiré superlattice made up of 20,160 gold nanodisks, with overall dimensions of $76\lambda \times 87\lambda$; a canonical metalens composed of 10,000 $\mathrm{TiO}_2$ nanofins, covering an area of $100\lambda \times 100\lambda$ and having focal length $f=37.5\lambda$.
+Eventually, we showcase the capabilities of the MLFMA-SMR method on different arrays: a golden-angle spiral array with a diameter of $115 \lambda$, consisting of 40,000 gold bricks; a two-layer Moiré superlattice made up of 20,160 gold nanodisks, with overall dimensions of $76\lambda \times 87\lambda$; and a canonical metalens composed of 10,000 $\mathrm{TiO}_2$ nanofins, covering an area of $100\lambda \times 100\lambda$ and having a focal length $f=37.5\lambda$.